Frequently Asked Questions

 Yes.
-If your DPD verification statement is older than 4 years at the time you apply, you will need to update your education.
+If your DPD verification statement is more than 4 years old at the time you apply, you will need to update your education/coursework.
 Please refer to the Recency of Education Policy for details on which courses need to be updated.
-You will need to contact any accredited Didactic Program in Dietetics advisor to arrange to update the current requirements before applying to the internship.
+You will need to contact an accredited Didactic Program in Dietetics advisor to arrange to update your coursework before applying to the internship.
 Updated courses must be completed before starting the internship program.
 You may apply in February if you are scheduled to finish your update courses prior to beginning internship rotations.

 Can I get credit for my past work experience?